Dev0psKing/Google-Cloud-Engineer-Challenge/Creating Virtual Machine/README.md

    - Briefly outline the process of creating a second instance named "gcelab2" with the specified machine type and zone.
    - Why might a team choose to deploy multiple instances for a project, and what benefits could this bring to the application architecture?

-Feel free to elaborate on each question and provide any additional insights or considerations related to the described scenario.

 ## Setting Up the Environment

 ### Zone Configuration